TaylorResearchLab/Petagraph/petagraph/data_dict.md

 **Source**: Patient-phenotype mappings were obtained from the Gabriella Miller Kids First (GMKF) data resource center.
 Variant per gene counts were also for the Congenital Heart Defects (CHD) Cohort from Gabriella Miller Kids First.

-**Preproccessing**: We added phenotypes from 5,006 patients, modeled as Concept nodes with SAB of KFPT, for Kids First Patient, and connected them to their respective HPO Concepts in the graph.
+**Preproccessing**: We added phenotypes from 5,006 patients, modeled as Concept nodes with SAB of `KFPT`, for Kids First Patient, and connected them to their respective HPO Concepts in the graph.
 The variant per gene counts were generated based on VCF files of the patients in the Congenital Heart Defects Cohort.

 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/kf.png" alt="drawing" width="800"/>

-**Schema Description**: The upper left Concept (blue) and Code (yellow) nodes represent a KF patient Concept and Code node, (SAB = KFPT).
+**Schema Description**: The upper left Concept (blue) and Code (yellow) nodes represent a KF patient Concept and Code node, (SAB = `KFPT`).
 There are 5,006 KF Patient Concept and Code node pairs in Petagraph.
-The KFPT Concept node is connected to one or more Human Phenotype Ontology (HPO) Concepts.
-The KFPT Concept node is also connected to its corresponding KF Cohort Concept and Code node (SAB = KFCOHORT) through a `belongs_to_cohort` relationship type.
+The `KFPT` Concept node is connected to one or more Human Phenotype Ontology (`HPO`) Concepts.
+The `KFPT` Concept node is also connected to its corresponding KF Cohort Concept and Code node (SAB = KFCOHORT) through a `belongs_to_cohort` relationship type.
 There are 15 distinct KF cohorts the graph.
-On the right, the KF gene bin Concept and Code node pair (SAB = KFGENEBIN) connect to the KFCOHORT Concept and an HGNC Concept.
-The KFGENEBIN Code node has a 'value' property which is the number of high risk and de novo variants for that gene for all the patients in that cohort.
+On the right, the KF gene bin Concept and Code node pair (SAB = `KFGENEBIN`) connect to the `KFCOHORT` Concept and an HGNC Concept.
+The `KFGENEBIN` Code node has a 'value' property which is the number of high risk and de novo variants for that gene for all the patients in that cohort.

 ```cypher
 // Cypher query to reproduce the schema figure